atreyasha/dotfiles/develop.md

             except archived directories (keep those as starting mailboxes)

+    8.  find out how to handle master PGP key since this is a core dependency

+        1.  central backup and maybe paperkey as well

 2.  **TODO** Update management scripts

     1.  update script which updates all submodules and git repos to